 Personal blog: http://jezhumble.net/

 Presentation: Tweet"Remediation patterns - how to achieve low risk releases"

 Deployments gone bad are a leading cause of spending your evening or weekend hunched over a terminal instead of outdoors having fun.

 In this talk Jez Humble presents a number of patterns which reduce the risk of releases, including techniques for zero-downtime releases, roll backs, and roll forwards.

 He also discusses how to build reliable releases into your delivery process using automated provisioning, deployment, and smoke testing.
 By the end of the talk, you will understand how to build delivery systems - and teams - that make broken deployments a rare situation which can be fixed at the push of a button.

 Getting software released to users is often a painful, risky, and time-consuming process.
 This tutorial sets out the principles and technical practices that enable rapid, incremental delivery of high quality, valuable new functionality to users.
 Through automation of the build, deployment, and testing process, and improved collaboration between developers, testers and operations, delivery teams can get changes released in a matter of hours–sometimes even minutes–no matter what the size of a project or the complexity of its code base.

-Inthis tutorial we take the unique approach of moving from release back through testing to development practices, analyzing at each stage how toimprove collaboration and increase feedback so as to make the delivery process as fast and efficient as possible.
-There will be interactive exercises where the audience practices using these techniques for themselves.
-At the heart of the tutorial is a pattern called the deployment pipeline, which involves the creation of a living system thatmodels your organization's value stream for delivering software.
+In this tutorial we take the unique approach of moving from release back through testing to development practices, analyzing at each stage how to improve collaboration and increase feedback so as to make the delivery process as fast and efficient as possible.
+At the heart of the tutorial is a pattern called the deployment pipeline, which involves the creation of a living system that models your organization's value stream for delivering software.
 We spend the first half of the tutorial introducing this pattern, and discussing how to incrementally automate the build, test and deployment process, culminating in continuous deployment.